 Choux Pastry Ingredients

-This classic dough comes together with just a few everyday ingredients (scroll down to the recipe card for quantities):
+This classic dough comes together with just a few everyday ingredients (quantities are listed in the recipe card below):

 - Water – Creates the steam that makes the puffs rise.